 - 54. Plaintiff re-alleges the paragraphs above as if fully set forth herein. - 55.
 Plaintiff purchased a comprehensive business insurance policy from Defendant. - 56.
-Plaintiff paid all premiums required to maintain its comprehensive business insurance policy in full force.

-- 57. The comprehensive business insurance policy includes provisions that provide coverage for the direct physical loss of or damage to the premises as well as actual loss of business income and extra expenses sustained during the suspension of operations as a result of such loss or damage. - 58.
+Plaintiff paid all premiums required to maintain its comprehensive business insurance policy in full force. - 57.
+The comprehensive business insurance policy includes provisions that provide coverage for the direct physical loss of or damage to the premises as well as actual loss of business income and extra expenses sustained during the suspension of operations as a result of such loss or damage. - 58.
 On or about March 19, California issued the Stay at Home order, mandating that all Californians remain at home, with certain exceptions.
-This mandate required retailers to cease all non-essential services.
-This mandate also applied to neighboring businesses, thus causing widespread closures surrounding Plaintiff's business premises. - 59.
-As a direct result of this mandate, Plaintiff has suffered direct physical loss of its covered property because it lost some or all of its functionality and/or became inaccessible, inoperable, useless and/or uninhabitable, resulting in substantial loss of business income. - 60.
-These losses are insured losses under several provisions of Plaintiff's comprehensive business insurance policy including business income and extra expense coverage, and coverage for civil authority orders. - 61.
-Defendant cannot meet its burden of proving that there are applicable, enforceable exclusions or limitations of coverage in the insurance policies that preclude coverage for these losses. - 62.
-WHEREFORE, Plaintiff seeks a declaration for itself and similarly situated retailers that its business income losses are covered and not precluded by exclusions or other limitations in its comprehensive business insurance policy.
+This mandate required music venues to cease all non-essential services.
+This mandate also applied to neighboring businesses, thus causing widespread closures surrounding Plaintiff's business premises.

+- 59. As a result of this mandate, the covered property of Plaintiff lost some or all of its functionality and/or became useless or uninhabitable, resulting in substantial loss of business income. - 60.
+These losses are insured losses under several provisions of Plaintiff's comprehensive business insurance policy including business income and expense coverage, and coverage for civil authority orders. - 61.
+There are no applicable, enforceable exclusions or definitions in the insurance policies that preclude coverage for these losses. - 62.
+WHEREFORE, Plaintiff seeks a declaration for itself and similarly situated music venues that its business income losses are covered and not precluded by exclusions or other limitations in its comprehensive business insurance policy.